EVY-Platform/evy/docs/evy/sdui.md

 * Content inside of row.view (see below)
     * Empty strings will be displayed and will NOT be ignored, but will essentially not be visible to the user
     * Missing keys will not be allowed, all keys/properties of a row content are required
+* Nested rows, rows within rows
+    * "ROW" denotes the type of a row, meaning that that prop expects more rows

 ### Base schema that all rows inherit from:
 ```